 If you find yourself facing an unplanned pregnancy and trying to decide if making an adoption plan is right for you, there a few things that you should know to help you make your decision.
+Here are ten things to know when you are considering adoption.

 This is no easy decision, and it will likely be the toughest decision you will ever make.
 But it has the potential to be a good decision.
 Arm yourself with knowledge and information to know if choosing adoption is right for you and your baby.